JO3-W3B-D3V/Node-Starter/README.md

 $ docker run -p 80:3000 node-demo
 ```

-## Migrations
+## Migrationa

-In order to run the database migrations, you'll need to run the following command:
+In order to run the database migrations, you'll need to run the following command(s):

 ```bash
 $ npx knex migrate:latest
 $ npx knex migrate:latest --env test
 ```

 ## Unit Tests
 In order to urn the unit tests, you'll need to run the following command:

 ```bash